Curious about Bluegrass Music? Here's some information to put you in a Bluegrass state of mind.

 Bluegrass: The Music

 While the grass is believed to be an introduced species, probably brought over from Europe or Africa, the music was born of this land.
-And while the grass has found its way to much of the United States and Canada, Bluegrass music reaches even further.
 In the 1940s, Kentuckian Bill Monroe created a sound so distinct from other "country" music that it was given its own name: Bluegrass, after the name of his band "The Blue Grass Boys."
 Nearly 75 years later, this Kentucky product, like our horses and our Bourbon, has garnered fans around the globe.

 That High Lonesome Sound